KarlKfoury2104/electrical-network-billing-system/README.md

 # Electrical Network Billing System

-Billing management feature of an accounting automating application for private generator comapny Built using C# WinForms and SQLite.
+Billing management feature of an accounting automation application for private generator companies.
+Built using C# WinForms and SQLite.

 ## Features